-Material: Dutch, German and Italian and American editions (322 pages in English).
+Material: Dutch, German and Italian and US editions (322pp in English).

 A stunning first novel about the essence of inspiration.
 Swift, a 35 year old maths professor, has, after years of fruitless labour, managed to solve the most challenging mathematical riddle of all times - the Wild Number Problem.
 Then he is accused of plagiarism.